-Microsoft Teams’ deep integrations with Office 365 services makes it an easy pick if your business is already paying for their productivity software.
-There’s a free plan for up to 300 users with all the basics—chat, channels, video conferencing, search, etc. However, admin controls to manage users and apps as well as features such as meeting recordings require a subscription.
+Microsoft Teams’ deep integrations with Office 365 services, such as Office 365 backup from NAKIVO, makes it an easy pick if your business is already paying for their productivity software There’s a free plan for up to 300 users with all the basics—chat, channels, video conferencing, search, etc. However, admin controls to manage users and apps as well as features such as meeting recordings require a subscription.

 Free plan for up to 300 users.
 For advanced features such as meeting recordings and automatic transcriptions, Office 365 Business Essentials costs $5 a user per month.
 The full-featured Office 365 Business Premium plan sets you back $12.50 a user per month.